herdiantrisufriyana/rmlnomogram/README.md

 ## Installation

-You can install t`rmlnomogram` from CRANs with:
+You can install `rmlnomogram` from CRAN with:

 ```r
 install.packages("rmlnomogram")